How Are Depression And Isolation Connected?

 Takeaway

 Depression and isolation are often linked, as they can lead to or be caused by one another.
-If you believe you might be experiencing either of these challenges, consider reaching out for support.
-You're not alone; a therapist can help you make healthy choices for your future.
+Isolation can have serious repercussions from a public health perspective, as people who feel isolated may experience increased risk of various physical and mental health problems.
+If you believe you might be experiencing depression or isolation, consider reaching out for support.
+You're not alone; a therapist may be able to help you make changes that increase your mental well-being.
+Take the first step toward getting support with depression and isolation and contact BetterHelp today.

 Depression is treatable, and you're not alone